Under the Education Act 1989 (as amended by the Education Amendment Act 2015) a function of the Teaching Council is to:

 On completion of the audit, review officers will discuss with you areas where you need to improve processes or practices.
 Matters you need to attend to will be included in ERO’s communication to the board/management.
 As with any review, other matters regarding the quality of appraisal could arise as part of the general review.
 If significant, these will be included as part of the overall review findings.

-ERO and the Education Council have developed an agreed set of endorsement and appraisal evaluation questions and indicators of good practice in appraisal to support judgements by review officers relating to the two broad investigative questions in the audit:
+ERO and the Teaching Council have developed an agreed set of endorsement and appraisal evaluation questions and indicators of good practice in appraisal to support judgements by review officers relating to the two broad investigative questions in the audit:

 ERO recognises that much of the material viewed will be confidential.
 Review officers will not copy or remove any individual appraisal documents.